kovaltsuk1/saab_plus/README.md

 SAAB+ outputs a zipped tab-delimited text file.
 ```
           Protein_Seq - Full antibody amino acid sequences.
 Only sequences that passed anarci structural viability assessment are retained.
-                H3pdb - CDR-H3 structure that was predicted by FREAD
+      CDR-H3_template - CDR-H3 structure that was predicted by FREAD
-                Canon - SCALOP predicted non-CDR-H3 canonical classes
+    Canonical_classes - SCALOP predicted non-CDR-H3 canonical classes
            Redundancy - Number of Proiten_Seq copies in the input fasta file
-            Framework - PDB structure that was used in CDR-H3 structure prediction
+   Framework_template - PDB structure that was used in CDR-H3 structure prediction
-              CDRHSeq - Sequence of CDR-H3 loop
+      CDR-H3_sequence - Sequence of CDR-H3 loop
                   ESS - FREAD score for the predicted CDR-H3 structure
-StructurallyAnnotated - Sequnces, whose FREAD CDR-H3 structure prediction scores were above the quality threshold
+           Annotation - Sequnces, whose FREAD CDR-H3 structure prediction scores were above the quality threshold
 ```